syvt201/DL_UNet_drone_image_segmentation/readme.md

 # Deep Learning-Based Image Segmentation for Drone-Captured Images
-This project focuses on segmenting two types of objects—trees and grass—using a deep learning model.
-Since trees and grass share similar colors, accurately distinguishing between them presents a challenge.
-To address this, I employed the UNet model, a widely recognized deep learning architecture for segmentation tasks.
-The model was trained on a dataset of drone-captured images.
-I labeled the tree and grass classes using the AnyLabeling tool, drawing bounding boxes around the objects and generating grayscale mask images for the segmentation process.
+This project focuses on segmenting trees in drone-captured RGB images using deep learning.
+The UNet model, a widely used architecture for image segmentation, was trained on a custom dataset.
+I annotated the images with the AnyLabeling tool, generating segmentation masks from JSON outputs to create the training data for the model.

 Draw bouding-boxes around the objects in AnyLabeling
 ![](AnyLabeling_labeling.png)